OpenSlides/OpenSlides/performance/os-performance/README.md

 ## Run

-To see a list of
+You can see the usage of the command by calling it.

 ```
-os-performance -h
+os-performance
 ```

 Example:

 ```
-os-performace -d localhost:8000 -u admin -p secred -n 1000 -t connect
+os-performace connect -d localhost:8000 -u admin -p admin -a 100
 ```

 ## Test cases